tranquilit/WAPT-Documentation/source/wapt-usage/wapt-windows-update.rst

 .. important::

-   The server does not directly scan the wsussc2.cab itself, it lets wua wapt agents do it.
+   The server does not scan the :file:`wsussc2.cab` itself, it lets the WUA wapt agents do it.
-   If it is missing from the list of categories, os, kbs ... on this tab, you must run a scan on one of the machines present in the console.
+   If an update seems to you as missing from the list, you must run a scan on one of the machines present in the console.
-   If you run a wua scan on a Windows 7 agent, the CAB and Windows 7 files will be displayed on the Windows Update List tab.
+   If you run a WUA scan on a Windows 7 agent, the CAB and Windows 7 files will be displayed on the Windows Update List tab.

 The left pane displays updates categories, allowing you to filter by: